HSP HISTORY Blog

 The city was well established with thriving agricultural markets, particularly the emerging dairy market, as well as a diversified light industrial base, and a growing number of wealthy citizens associated with the railroads, business, and legal community.
 City streets were paved and lit with electric lights, and telephone service was available to city residents.
 The century’s end was punctuated with the formation of a hospital organization, dedicated to the construction of a state-of-the-art hospital on the north end of town, and the establishment of an inter-urban railway system that eventually connected with Emmitsburg to the north, Jefferson to the south, and most importantly, the railroad hub city of Hagerstown to the west."

 Real estate was bought and sold, sometimes with just a handshake.
 More often, a special professional's help became more and more desired to assist the home, or business, seller.
-Of course, many sellers sought a lawyer's counsel to consummate the deal, but there were those who prided themselves of being specialized salesman of dwellings and the monetary means to help gain loans or mortgages for would-be buyers.
+Of course, many sellers sought a lawyer's counsel to consummate the deal, but there were those who prided themselves of being specialized salesman of dwellings and possessed the monetary means and connections to help gain loans or mortgages for would-be buyers.

 There would be few, if any, set rules about who could work as a real estate broker.
 Hence, there were no licenses or professional certifications to become a registered broker, leading to dubious practices with many engaged in this line of work known as "curbstoners."
 Anyone could place a sign on a property to sell the house, creating a sort of “wild west” in real estate.
 This led to “curbstoners” placing signs in front of homes to compete amongst themselves and mortgage brokers, with the seller having to randomly pick a sign in which to help sell their house.